opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 ## Participation

-While governance of the specification is the role of the TSC, the evolution of the specification happens through the participation of members of the developer community at large.
+While the governance of the specification is the role of the TSC, the evolution of the specification happens through the participation of members of the community at large.
 Any person willing to contribute to the effort is welcome, and contributions may include filing or participating in issues, creating pull requests, or helping others with such activities.

 ## Releases management

 GitHub is the medium of record for all spec designs, use cases, and so on.

 The human readable document is the source of truth.
 If using a JSON Schema again to document the spec, it is secondary to the human documentation.
-The documentation should live in a *.md file, in parallel to the latest document (versions/3.0.0.md for example).
+The documentation should live in a *.md file, in parallel to the latest document (versions/2.0.0.md for example).

 At any given time, there would be at most 4 work branches.
 The branches would exist if work has started on them.
 Assuming a current version of 1.0.0:

 * `main` - Current stable version.
 No PRs would be accepted directly to modify the specification.
 PRs against supporting files can be accepted.

 * `v1.0.1-dev` - The next PATCH version of the specification.
-This would include non-breaking changes such as typo fixes, document fixes, wording clarifications.
+This would include non-breaking changes such as typo fixes, document fixes, and wording clarifications.

 * `v1.1.0-dev` - The next MINOR version.